 – “You know, wishing for bad weather before sailing, wishing for a storm… It’s bad news and bad luck”.

-– “I know that, still, you shouldn’t say that”
+– “I know that, still, you shouldn’t say that”.
+I smiled and shook his hand.

 I left it there, remembering that we would have to be more than likely to bump into each other on this small floating environment for the next 18 hours and awkward encounters wasn’t my forte.
 We sailed in time, leaving Normandy with a dreadful prophetic sunset…